 Metal Roofing Basics

 Roofing metal comes in plain and fancy profiles, with factory-finished colours or just bare, grey metal.
 You’ll find it in steel versions and aluminum alloy, but either way you can order sheets custom-cut to size for the length of your specific roof as measured from peak to eaves.
 Each piece of metal is fastened with special screws that have neoprene washers under their heads to keep water out, and a preformed cap sits on top to shed water from the ridge.
+That’s a roof screw you can see below.

 One unique feature of metal roofing is the option it offers for leveling old roofs that have grown wavy over the years.
-By shimming wood strapping more or less during installation, a skilled carpenter can make a wonky roof quite flat once the metal goes on.
+By shimming with wood strapping more or less during installation, a skilled carpenter can make a wonky roof quite flat once the metal goes on.

 DIY Metal Roofing